d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

 We [**instantiate the MLP's layers**] in the constructor
-(**and subsequently invoke these layers**) on each call to the forward propagation function.
+(**and subsequently invoke these layers**) on each call to the forward propagation method.
 Note a few key details.
-First, our customized `__init__` function invokes the parent class's `__init__` function via `super().__init__()` sparing us the pain of restating boilerplate code applicable to most modules.
+First, our customized `__init__` method invokes the parent class's `__init__` method via `super().__init__()` sparing us the pain of restating boilerplate code applicable to most modules.
 We then instantiate our two fully connected layers, assigning them to `self.hidden` and `self.out`.
-Note that unless we implement a new layer, we need not worry about the backpropagation function or parameter initialization.
+Note that unless we implement a new layer, we need not worry about the backpropagation method or parameter initialization.
-The system will generate these functions automatically.
+The system will generate these methods automatically.
 Let's try this out.

 ```{.python .input  n=8}